isomerpages/psd-psw/_pstc-2024/Main Session.md

 sits on the Boards of SingHealth, the Singapore Institute of Technology and the Agency for Science, Technology and Research.
-She is the Chairperson of the DesignSingapore Advisory Board and a member of the Young Presidents’ Organisation.
+She is the Chairperson of the DesignSingapore Advisory Board and a member of the Young Presidents’ Organisation.</p>
-<br>Hear from Jacqueline about EDB’s organisation transformation journey,
+<p>Hear from Jacqueline about EDB’s organisation transformation journey,
 including the challenges and lessons learned from the transformation process, the impact achieved and the inspiring road ahead.</p>
 </td>